Note: This post may contain affiliate links. Please see my disclosure page for more details.

 I actually was the rare exception to this rule, arriving at the teeny tiny Reykjavik International Airport in the city center because I was flying in from the Faroe Islands on Atlantic Air, one of the few airlines that serve REK.
 Most airlines, however, will fly into Keflavik, so you’ll want to double check that your rental car is reserved at the proper airport.

 Some people skip Reykjavik entirely, but I think that’s a mistake.
 Nearly one-third of Iceland’s population lives here, so understanding Reykjavik is crucial to understanding Iceland as a country.
 Luckily, Reykjavik is more like a big small town, so it’s pretty easy to see the highlights of Reykjavik in just a day’s sightseeing.
+However, keep in mind Reykjavik is the most expensive part of Iceland, so limit your time here if you’re visiting Iceland on a budget.

 I recommend starting at the beautiful cathedral in the center of Reykjavik, Hallgrímskirkja.
 Whereas many capital cities have incredibly old and historic churches, Reykjavik does it a bit differently with an ultra-modern expressionist church which was completed in 1945.
 I recommend splurging on buying entrance to the top of the tower, where you can get the best view of Reykjavik for 900 ISK (about $9 USD).